chhavi0864/anomaly-detection/README.md

-# ☁️ Cloud Anomaly Detection System
+#Cloud Anomaly Detection System

-Hey there!
-Welcome to the **Cloud Anomaly Detection** project.

 Ever wondered what's going on behind the scenes in your cloud infrastructure?
 Sometimes things go sideways — a sudden CPU spike, unusual network traffic, or a process that just doesn't look right.
 That's exactly the kind of stuff this project helps you catch.

-We built a system that uses **unsupervised machine learning** (specifically, an Isolation Forest) to spot unusual patterns in cloud data — no labeled datasets needed.
+We built a system that uses unsupervised machine learning(specifically, an Isolation Forest) to spot unusual patterns in cloud data — no labeled datasets needed.
 Just feed it your metrics, and it figures out what's normal and what's not.

 ---

 ## What Can It Do?

-- 🔍 **Detect anomalies automatically** — no need to manually define rules or thresholds
-- ⚡ **Real-time predictions** — upload data and get instant results
-- 📊 **Visual dashboard** — see your CPU, memory, disk, and network stats at a glance
-- 📈 **Graphical analysis** — anomalies are highlighted right on the charts
-- 🌐 **Simple web interface** — nothing fancy to install, just open a browser
+-Detect anomalies automatically — no need to manually define rules or thresholds -Real-time predictions — upload data and get instant results -Visual dashboard — see your CPU, memory, disk, and network stats at a glance -Graphical analysis — anomalies are highlighted right on the charts -Simple web interface — nothing fancy to install, just open a browser

 ---